-The Department's ADRC serves more than 4,200 people a month, connecting constituents to a broad array of services The ADRC provides objective information assisting New Mexico's older adults, caregiver's and adults with disabilities and their families through a telephonic, web-based, and community-based point of entry system.
+The Department's ADRC serves more than 4,200 people a month and connects constituents to a broad array of services.
+The ADRC provides objective information to assist New Mexico's older adults, caregiver's and adults with disabilities and their families through a telephonic, web-based, and community-based point of entry system.
 The ADRC integrates access to numerous programs and services, which has resulted in increased efficiency and availability of services throughout New Mexico.
-The ADRC reaches out to all of the state's 33 counties and 23 tribal nations, providing access to information, assistance, referrals, option counseling and advocacy to maximize personal choice and independence for older adults, adults with disabilities and their caregivers.
-ADRC staff offers options about services and supports and empowers people to make informed decisions.
+The ADRC reaches out to all of the state's 33 counties and 23 tribal nations, providing access to information, assistance, referrals, option counseling and advocacy, to maximize personal choice and independence for older adults and adults with disabilities and their caregivers.
+ADRC staff offers options about services and with that, supports and empowers people to make informed decisions.

-Connects New Mexicans to a broad array of services and programs, including:
+The ADRC connects New Mexicans to a broad array of services and programs, which includes: